Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Hohenberg-Mermin-Wagner Theorem

 \subsection{Role of the self-energy}

-An important aspect of the bosonic theory that was missed in the previous discussion is that all couplings are built from fermion Green's function $\mathcal{V}_0^{(n)r}[G]$, and in particular the theory is only exact if $G$ is dressed by the exact fermion self-energy $\Sigma$.
-The reason our discussion did not involve the self-energy so far is that if the self-energy is a smooth function of momentum, then the fact that we may expand our couplings remains unaffected by any such finite self-energy.
-Indeed, if we assume the system is critical when the self-energy is neglected $\Sigma = 0$, then introducing a finite self-energy merely shifts the values of the couplings appearing in Eq.~\ref{eq:minimal_effective_action_near_criticality}, and thus does not change the universal physics.

-Yet, a claim first made in \cite{parquet_critical_bickers_scalapino_1992} is that a finite self-energy forbids finite temperature transitions if they have $\eta = 0$.
-In this section, we substantiate this claim and show that: 1- if we are in $d = 2$ and 2- there is a second order transition with a vanishing anomalous dimension $\eta = 0$, then dressing the propagators with a smooth, finite self-energy consistent with the Schwinger-Dyson equation implies a vanishing critical temperature $T_c = 0$.
-In other words, a finite temperature second order transition would be precluded.
+A claim first made in \cite{parquet_critical_bickers_scalapino_1992} is that a finite self-energy forbids finite temperature transitions characterized by a vanishing exponent $\eta$ in two dimensions.
+In this section, we substantiate this claim and show that: i) if we are in $d = 2$, ii) there is a second order transition with a vanishing anomalous dimension $\eta = 0$ and iii) the approximate state ($\Sigma$, $V$) is converged at the level of the self-energy and the vertex, then the critical temperature associated to that transition must vanish $T_c = 0$, precluding a finite temperature second order transition.
+We will show a slightly stronger statement, that the finite temperature transition is precluded if $\eta + d \leq 2$.